Enterohemorrhagic Escherichia coli

 How is EHEC diagnosed?

 If a person develops HUS, hospitalization in an intensive care unit may be required.
 Treatment may include blood transfusions and kidney dialysis.
-According to the CDC, some people who develop HUS may die from this complication.

-How can an EHEC infection be prevented?
+Can an EHEC infection be prevented?

 CDC recommendations for prevention of the infection include: